 Sauternes in all its forms

-Jérôme Schilling is aiming to turn the traditional on its head and experiment with different ways of using Sauternes: infusion, maceration, fermentation, crystallisation, poaching.
+Jérôme Schilling is aiming to turn traditional on its head and experiment with different ways of using Sauternes: infusion, maceration, fermentation, crystallization, poaching.
 Everything provides inspiration: grape must, wine lees, vine shoots.
 The richer and more complex the wine, the greater the possibilities for combinations: ‘It is all about bringing out the qualities of Sauternes in precise gastronomic pairings, enhancing its aromas, highlighting its various shades and playing with textures’.
 Sweet wine brings other foods into the realm of haute cuisine.
-Wine serves as a condiment, a mixer or on ice.
-Head sommelier Adrien Cascio revisits the Sauternes menu every season.
-The same ambitions apply for desserts.
-Head pastry chef Stéphane Corolleur is seeking to pair his sweet creations with Sauternes wine: freshness, seasoning and deconstruction all heighten its succulence.
+Wine serves as a condiment, a mixer, or on ice.
+The head sommelier revisits the menu every season.
+The same ambitions apply to desserts.
+The head pastry chef is seeking to pair his sweet creations with Sauternes wine: freshness, seasoning, and deconstruction all heighten its succulence.
 The desserts and petit fours also evolve with the seasons.